Ocala Boat Accident Lawyer

 If boat parts or equipment—such as motors, steering mechanisms, and rudder—are defective or malfunction and lead to boating accidents, the manufacturers and distributors can be held accountable for any resulting injuries and damages.

 This legal theory of liability is known as products liability.
-Under this theory, boat part manufacturers and distributors can be held liable for manufacturing defects, design defects, and warning defects.
+Under this theory, boat part manufacturers and distributors can be held liable for manufacturing defects, design defects, and warning defects in a boat accident settlement.

 Boating Under the Influence (BUI)